EntelectChallenge/2018-TowerDefence/game-rules.md

 * Under construction character: **a**

 #### Energy Building:
 A utility building that provides **{Energy generated per turn}** extra energy per turn.
-These buildings have lower health and can don't offer much in terms of defence.
+These buildings have lower health and does not offer much in terms of defence.

 **Defence building details:**
 * Cost:    **20**